NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/task.md

 # Creating a custom task

-We'll now define a task that prints the `myAccount` address of the network it's connected to, with a customizable title.
+Let's now define a task that prints the `myAccount` address of the network Hardhat is connected to, with a customizable title.

 ## Defining the task in your `HardhatPlugin` object

 Tasks are defined in the `tasks` property of the `HardhatPlugin` object.

-If you open `packages/plugin/src/index.ts`, you'll find the `tasks` property, which is an array of task definitions, and you already have one:
+If you open `packages/plugin/src/index.ts`, you'll find the `tasks` property, an array of task definitions.
+You already have one:

 ```ts
 task("my-task", "Prints a greeting.")